Seniors and the holiday season

 Many older people have a tough time adjusting to their current life and they keep remembering about their younger days, what fun they had.
 Then they start missing it and get sad.
 Specially around the holidays these memories can be a little hurting.

-With limited mobility because of their age and physical issues, the holiday cheer lessens for senior as they couldn’t move around, shop and celebrate like others.
+With limited mobility because of their age and physical issues, the holiday cheer lessens for seniors as they couldn’t move around, shop and celebrate like others.
 This worsens the already common depression & anxiety feelings among older adults.
 Seniors start feeling more lonely during the holidays, the most joyous time of the year.

 With all the expenses of food, gifts and celebration, holidays are expensive and takes a generous bite on the wallet.
 Seniors are generally on a calculated budget and these charges can nudge them of their financial limitations & tight budget.